-Split into two sections, the right and left lobes, the liver’s main function is to filter the blood that comes from your digestive tract before passing it along to the rest of your body.
+The liver’s main function is to filter the blood that comes from your digestive tract before passing it along to the rest of your body.
 It is responsible for more than 500 important functions that include:

 - Helping your blood clot.